 You might say radio programming from this company comes from a higher plane.
-SIRIUS XM Radio operates satellite radio systems under the SIRIUS and XM brands that together boast more than 24 million subscribers.
-Each service offers more than 150 channels of CD-quality music, news, and talk shows; about 100 channels are available on both networks.
+SIRIUS XM Holdings, operating through SIRIUS XM Radio, manages satellite radio systems under the SIRIUS and XM brands that together boast more than 25 million subscribers.
+Each service offers more than 150 channels of CD-quality music, news, and talk shows.
 Programming includes National Football League, Major League Baseball, and college games, as well as talk shows featuring hosts Howard Stern, Martha Stewart, and Oprah Winfrey.
 The company has equipment alliances with several automakers; it also sells satellite radio equipment through its website and through such retail outlets as Best Buy and Wal-Mart.

 In addition to its domestic radio services, SIRIUS XM has interests in the Canadian market.
 It owns 50% of SIRIUS Canada, a joint venture with the Canadian Broadcasting Corporation (CBC).
 SIRIUS Canada merged with Canadian Satellite Radio (XM Canada) in 2011, giving SIRIUS a solid foundation in the Canadian market.

 Sales and Marketing